Hey Kids (Start Here)

 “I don’t think you’re dying,” she lies.

-Newt looks away from the Wall in a way that seems physically difficult for him, and leans his back against the window, framing himself with gray sky.
-“You do not sound ‘reassured’ to me, Maks.
+Newt looks away from the Wall in a way that seems physically difficult and leans back against the window, framing himself with gray sky.
+“You don’t sound ‘reassured,’ Maks.
 This is me, trying to be reassuring.”

 “My real father also had cancer.
-That is why we were in Tokyo that day.”
+It’s why we were in Tokyo that day.”

 “Oh,” Newt says.
 “I didn’t know.”